Alexander Heights

 -

-Wear Gradually: Start in the morning, increasing daily use.
+Wear Gradually: Start in the morning, increasing use daily.

 -

-Initial Issues: Blurriness or headaches may occur.
-Contact us if they persist after one week (single-focus) or two weeks (multifocal).
+Adaptation Period: Mild blurriness or headaches are normal.
+Contact us if they persist beyond one week (single focus) or two weeks (multifocal).

 Caring for Spectacles